Travelling safely with a lung condition

 • take extra medicine with you in separate bags in case any luggage gets lost

-• have your self-management plan or asthma action plan and make sure it lists details of the treatments you need in an emergency.
+• have your asthma action plan or lung condition self-management plan and make sure it lists details of the treatments you need in an emergency.
 It’s helpful to give this to the people you’re travelling with and healthcare professionals if necessary.

-You can find more information and advice about staying healthy when travelling abroad on the NHS Fitfortravel website.
-The Department of Health Travel Health Pro website has travel health advice for places around the world.
+The Department of Health’s Travel Health Pro website has travel health advice for different places around the world.

 You can read about the travel experiences of other people with lung conditions on our Health Unlocked forum.